Best Streaming Devices in 2026 — The Buying Decision Guide

 If you're connecting a soundbar to your TV, and your soundbar connects to your TV via eARC, your streaming device doesn't directly connect to audio at all.
 The signal path is: Streaming Device → TV (via HDMI) → TV eARC port → Soundbar.

 This matters because which HDMI port you use on your TV determines whether eARC works.
-Most TVs have eARC on HDMI 3 or HDMI 4, not HDMI 1.
+The eARC port varies by brand — on LG it's HDMI 2, on Samsung it's typically HDMI 2 or 3, on Sony it's usually HDMI 3.
+Check the label on the back of your TV.
 If you plug your streaming device into HDMI 1, your soundbar gets no Dolby Atmos, and you'll blame the streaming device unfairly.

 All five devices on this list support eARC passthrough identically.
 The real issue is TV port layout and your soundbar's eARC capability.
 Check your TV manual before buying.